PrefectHQ/prefect/docs/integrations/prefect-dask/index.md

 ## Integrate with Prefect flows

-Say your flow downloads many images to train your machine learning model.
-Unfortunately, it takes a long time to download your flows because your code is running sequentially.
+Say your flow downloads many images to train a machine learning model.
+It can take longer than you'd like for the code to run because the code runs sequentially.

-After installing `prefect-dask` you can parallelize your flow in three simple steps:
+Parallelize your flow code with `prefect-dask` in three steps:

 1. Add the import: `from prefect_dask import DaskTaskRunner`
 2. Specify the task runner in the flow decorator: `@flow(task_runner=DaskTaskRunner)`
 3. Submit tasks to the flow's task runner: `a_task.submit(*args, **kwargs)`

-In the example below, the code that runs in parallel using Dask runs in about a third of the time as the sequential!
-Here's the before and after!
+Below is code with and without the DaskTaskRunner:

-=== "Before"
+=== "Sequential"
     ```python hl_lines="1"
     # Completed in 15.2 seconds